xmanolas/GENESIS_LAWYERS/ReadMe.txt

 4) You can copy the SOURCECODE folder to any place on your hard drive.
    Next, open the SOURCECODE folder and run the Genesis.vbp file.

+5) Detailed documentation and a USER MANUAL can be found in DOCUMENTATION.doc